 - Accept medical care at the scene of the accident.
 Sometimes adrenaline can mask the pain of a serious injury so allow the paramedics to check you out and determine what kind of treatment you need.

 - Meet with an attorney.
-You can call for a free consultation with an auto attorney who can advise you on the best way to deal with your case.
+You can contact 1-800-THE-LAW2 for a free consultation with an auto attorney who can advise you on the best way to deal with your case.
 Your attorney will handle all the details related to your case, such as contacting the driver’s insurance company.
-An attorney can protect you from many potential complications including being sued by your auto insurance company, your claim being denied, car accident mediation, and how to negotiate a settlement.

 - Seek follow-up medical treatment for injuries you sustained and keep copies of all records and receipts.